Guidelines

 User-generated content (or UGC) can be obtained when the owner of a photo or video shares it with a Princeton social media account via message, mentions the account’s handle, uses a hashtag promoted by the account or mentions the department, group, unit or initiative represented by the account.
 Social media users who engage in such actions allow Princeton to use their content on its various social channels.

-When posting user-generated content, be sure to credit the original source (send users a direct message for additional information such as class year).
+When posting user-generated content, be sure to credit the original source (send users a direct message for additional information such as class year, major, residential college, etc.).

 Content